Conjugacy Class Growth in Virtually Abelian Groups: Introduction

 \section{Introduction}

 Given a finitely generated group $G$ generated by some set $S$, every element in $G$ can be represented by some word over the alphabet $S \cup S^{-1}$.
 For an element $g \in G$, we define the length $\ell_S(g)$ of $g$ to be the minimal length of all words which represent $g$ with respect to the generating set $S$.
-This naturally leads to the study of the \emph{growth function} of $G$, which counts the number of elements of length at most $n$.
+This naturally leads to the study of the growth function of $G$, which counts the number of elements of length at most $n$.
 The asymptotic properties of growth functions of groups have been extensively studied with a highlight being Gromov's celebrated theorem \cite{Gromov} characterising groups of polynomial growth as the virtually nilpotent groups.

 The growth function can be generalised by restricting our attention to subsets of interest.
-In particular, taking some subset $U$ of $G$, we let $\beta_{U \subset G, S}(n)$ be the number of elements in $U$ whose length is at most $n$ and look at how this number changes as $n$ increases.
-The growth of \emph{subgroups} of groups has been studied by a number of authors \cite{CantrellSharp, DavisOlshanskii, Schesler} but much less attention has been paid to other interesting subsets.
+In particular, taking some subset $U$ of $G$, we let $\beta_{U, S}(n)$ be the number of elements in $U$ whose length is at most $n$ and look at how this number changes as $n$ increases.
+The growth of subgroups of groups has been studied by a number of authors \cite{CantrellSharp, DavisOlshanskii, Schesler} but much less attention has been paid to other interesting subsets.

 In this article we focus our attention on conjugacy classes in virtually abelian groups.
 In particular, we take a conjugacy class $C$ and we look at the growth function of $C$ as a subset of $G$.
-We emphasise that this is not to be confused with the \defn{conjugacy growth function}, which counts the number of conjugacy classes intersecting the ball of radius $n$.
+To this end, we prove the following theorem. \begin{reptheorem}{thm:conj_class_poly} Let $G$ be a finitely generated virtually abelian group.
+Then every conjugacy class has polynomial growth. \end{reptheorem} We emphasise that this is not to be confused with the \emph{conjugacy growth function}, which counts the number of conjugacy classes intersecting the ball of radius $n$.
 The conjugacy growth function in virtually abelian groups was studied in~\cite{Evetts}.

-To the authors' knowledge, the first appearance of conjugacy class growth is in \cite{ParkPaul}.
-In that paper, the \emph{exponential growth rate} of the function is studied in hyperbolic groups, and it is shown that for a certain class of nilpotent groups, every infinite conjugacy class $C$ has growth asymptotically equivalent to $n^2$.
+Combinatorial properties including growth of other subsets of virtually abelian groups are explored in \cite{RationalVAb}, and as noted in Remark \ref{rem:altproof}, Theorem \ref{thm:conj_class_poly} also follows from general results in that article.
+However, the method of proof we use here is much more direct, and as we will see, allows for the degree of polynomial growth to be explicitly calculated.